JS80P

 The second screw icon next to the tuning selector adds a level of randomization to the oscillator's frequency over time, mimicking the imperfectness of analog synthesizers.
 The more the screw is turned, the more the oscillator will diverge from the correct pitch, hovering sometimes above, and sometimes below.

-When the instability of the two oscillators is set to the same value, and the MODE knob is in the Mix&Mod position, then the oscillators will synchronize their random divergence: each note will be off from the correct pitch by a random amount, but within a single voice, the two oscillators will always be off by the same amount, and will always diverge by the same amount in the same direction.
+When the instability of the two oscillators is set to the same value, and the operating mode knob is in the Mix&Mod position, then the oscillators will synchronize their random divergence: each note will be off from the correct pitch by a random amount, but within a single voice, the two oscillators will always be off by the same amount, and will always diverge by the same amount in the same direction.

 Fine Detune x4 (FIN x4)

-The Fine Detune (FIN) parameter goes from -1200 cents to +1200 cents (-1 octave to +1 octave), but if you want to go extreme with pitch bends, this toggle switch can increase the range to -4800 cents to +4800 cents (-4 octaves to +4 octaves).
+The fine detune parameter goes from -1200 cents to +1200 cents (-1 octave to +1 octave), but if you want to go extreme with pitch bends, this toggle switch can increase the range to -4800 cents to +4800 cents (-4 octaves to +4 octaves).

 Portamento Length (PRT)

-The time it takes for the oscillator's frequency to reach the current note's pitch starting from the pitch of the previous note, or from the value that is specified with the Portamento Depth parameter.
+The time it takes for the oscillator's frequency to reach the current note's pitch starting from the pitch of the previous note, or from the value that is specified with the portamento depth parameter.

 When the synthesizer is in MONO mode, and notes are played in a legato fashion (notes are started before the previous ones would have ended), then it also controls how long the oscillator's amplitude will take to match the velocity of the latest note.